-The IIJA established the NEVI Formula Program to strategically deploy an interconnected network of EV charging stations along highway corridors, by providing States with formula funding.
-It creates the building blocks to facilitate a national network in a way that provides drivers across America with the confidence that they can drive long distances and have reliable charging when needed.
+The goal of the NEVI Formula Program is to strategically deploy an interconnected network of EV charging stations along highway corridors by providing States with formula funding.
+It creates the building blocks to facilitate a national network in a way that provides drivers across America with the confidence that they can drive long distances and have reliable charging infrastructure when needed.